simonhw/gardening-services/README.md

 </details>

 #### Logging In
 Existing users may log in using their email and password.
-On the login form there is a Remember Me checkbox which when checked will keep the user logged in on their current device for 7 days as opposed to the default behaviour which would be until the browser is closed.
+On the login form, there is a Remember Me checkbox, which, when checked, will keep the user logged in on their current device for seven days as opposed to the default behaviour, which would be until the browser is closed.
 A password reset link is presented underneath the password field.
 On successful login, a toast message confirms the account under which the user has just signed in.

 <details open><summary>The Sign In page</summary>